- News & Events

 Participating institutions are American University, Bryn Mawr College, Duke University, Emory University, George Washington University, Johns Hopkins University, the Pennsylvania State University, Temple University, the University of Delaware, the University of North Carolina, the University of Virginia, the University of Pennsylvania, the University of Pittsburgh, and Virginia Commonwealth University, seven of which join the University of Maryland to form each year's cohort.

-The 44th Annual Sessions of the Symposium will be held on Friday and Saturday, March 7th and 8th, 2014, and will begin with a tea in the Atrium of the Art/Sociology Building at the University of Maryland at 5 pm on Friday, followed at 6 pm with the George Levitine Lecture.
-Dr. Nicholas Penny, Director of the National Gallery in London, will deliver his lecture "Imperial Anxiety in Painting and Poetry," followed by a dinner (by subscription).
+The 45th Annual Sessions of the Symposium will be held on Friday and Saturday, March 6th and 7th, 2015, and will begin with a tea in the Atrium of the Art/Sociology Building at the University of Maryland at 5 pm on Friday, followed at 6 pm with the George Levitine Lecture.
+Dr. Sheila Dillon, Professor of Art History and Classical Studies at Duke University and editor of the American Journal of Archaeology, will deliver her lecture "Portrait Statues and the "Art Worlds" of Hellenistic Athens: Four Stories," followed by a dinner (by subscription).
 Students will present their papers the following day at the National Gallery of Art, where the Symposium will conclude with a reception.
-For the complete program, please see the announcement (tinyurl.com/MAS2014finalprogram).
+For the complete program, please see http://tinyurl.com/MAS2015_final_program

 Selected previous Middle Atlantic Symposia programs